FlorianDelberghe/CBCT_artifact_reduction/README.md

 limiting however (5mm), to solve that, we try to reconstruct high resolution images from the included projection data to get ~1mm axial resolution.

+14.01.2021:
+CBCT simaulated phantoms from (usb) MDCT phantoms (7 volumes) -> redo experiments with the extra volumes

 ## Structure:
 ```